karec/cookiecutter-flask-restful/README.md

 pip install -e .
 ```

-You have now access to cli commands and you can init your project
+You now have access to cli commands and can init your project

 ```
 flask db upgrade